-Oubject: Conducting Dingent Scarones 6.
-If a relative or other significant kin, as listed above, is located, the FSW asks that individual if they will join the Child and Family Team (CFT).
-All parents, grandparents, relatives or significant kin are encouraged to join the CFT, even if they cannot be a placement resource for the child.
-7. When engaging the child/youth and families, the worker enquires about resources that may assist in locating possible placement or support resources (e.g. mentor or visitation).
-This information is recorded in TFACTS within thirty (30) days of the occurrence.
-8. The diligent search process for all parents, including parents of a sibling, half-sibling or step-sibling that have legal custody of the sibling, grandparents, adult relatives and significant kin identified by the parents or child is updated within three (3) months of the child entering custody and when a child has been in custody for six (6) months.
-C. Data Systems Documentation TF ormation regarding diligent search efforts and outcomes is documented in ACTS by the staff person who is responsible for completing the searches and ntered within thirty (30) days of date of the occurrence.
+Subject.
+Conducting Dingent Searches If a relative or other significant kin, as listed above, is located, that individual if they will join the Child and Family Team (CFT) grandparents, relatives or significant kin are encouraged to join even if they cannot be a placement resource for the child. .
+All parents, When engaging the child/youth and families, the worker enquir resources that may assist in locating possible placement or su resources (e.g. mentor or visitation).
+This information is record TFACTS within thirty (30) days of the occurrence. oport 8.
+The diligent search process for all parents, including parents on half-sibling or step-sibling that have legal custody of the sibling grandparents, adult relatives and significant kin identified by the child is updated within three (3) months of the child entering curwhen a child has been in custody for six (6) months. , e parents or C. Data Systems Documentation Information regarding diligent search efforts and outcomes is docur TFACTS by the staff person who is responsible for completing the is entered within thirty (30) days of date of the occurrence.